microsoftgraph/msgraph-sample-nodeexpressapp/tutorial/04-add-aad-auth.md

 }
 ```

-Update the `callback` route in `./routes/auth.js` to remove the `req.flash` line with the access token.
+Update the `callback` route in `./routes/auth.js` to remove the `req.flash` and manual redirect, and provide the `successRedirect` parameter to `passport.authenticate`.
 The `callback` route should look like the following.

 ```js
 router.post('/callback',